Canon 4000D vs 500D

-If the number of relative strengths (bullet points above) is taken as a guide, the 4000D emerges as the winner of the contest (6 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 4000D is the clear winner of the match-up (9 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.